haroldo-ok/choice4genesis/README.md

 ### `goto_scene`
 Jumps to a different scene.
 The scene files are located on the script directory, and have the `.choice` extension.

+### `window`
+Allows to configure the region of the screen that will be used for the text popups and menus.

+### `flush`
+Immediately shows the contents of the current text buffer on the text window; if passed the flag `nowait`, does not wait for a button press.

 ## Planned commands